You said yes (or popped the question yourself) and announced your engagement to your family and friends… but now what?

 6. Appoint Your Wedding Party

 Perhaps the most fun part of your wedding planning is choosing and proposing to your wedding party.
-From the best man and maid of honour to the ushers and bridesmaids, there are lots of roles to be delegated.
+Depending on who you choose to be in your wedding party, there are lots of roles to be delegated like the best man and maid of honour to the ushers and bridesmaids.
 Think about who will be the most helpful, and don’t ask someone just because they asked you!

 7. Buy Wedding Insurance